rangle/ngCourse2/handout/features/es6_modules.md

-# ECMAScript 2015 Modules
+# ES6 Modules

-ECMAScript 2015 introduced _module_ support.
-A module in ECMAScript 2015 is single file that allows code and data to be isolated, it helps in organizing and grouping code logically.
+ES6 introduced _module_ support.
+A module in ES6 is single file that allows code and data to be isolated, it helps in organizing and grouping code logically.
 In other languages it's called a package or library.

 All code and data inside the module has file scope, what this means is they are not accessible from code outside the module.
 To share code or data outside a module, it needs to be exported using the **export** keyword.